Best bike locks for mountain bikes 2023 – protect your MTB from being stolen

 Won’t stop a tooled-up thief

-Hiplok’s cunning armored zip tie is a super-convenient way to provide security against un-tooled grab-and-go thieves.
-While it won’t stand up to bolt cutters or even a decent pair of cable snips, the flexible steel strip under the rubber coating is tougher than simple wire combo bike locks.
-At 40cm it’s long enough to bundle bags/helmets/wheels together against something solid and can be used for other outdoor accessories if you’re a multi-sport athlete.
+Hiplok’s cunning armored zip tie is a super-convenient way to provide security against un-tooled grab-and-go opportunist thieves.
+We wouldn't use it to shackle our bikes for too long as it won’t stand up to bolt cutters or even a decent pair of cable snips, but the flexible steel strip under the rubber coating is much tougher than simple wire combo bike locks.
+At 40cm, it’s long enough to bundle bags/helmets/wheels together against something solid and can be used for other outdoor accessories if you’re a multi-sport athlete.

 Kryptonite New-U Evolution standard